cabo/senml-jc/green.md

 utilization increases, stronger channel contention causes more re-transmissions as well as exercises congestion control mechanisms, which in practice are typically more expensive.
-A need for additional concentrators may result as a consequence, which can result in further increases in energy consumption.
+A need for additional concentrators may arise as a consequence, which can result in further increases in energy consumption.

 ## LoRa Energy Consumption Values for Data from Examples